abdelrhman717/guess-my-number-/README.md

-this my first project game which is small game the game is about guessing a number randomly
+this my second project game which is small game, the game is about guessing a number randomly